z-aqib/machine-learning-algorithms/challenger1/dailycases.md

 roc score =  0.5
 accuracy: 0.49841

+### Analyzing
+i remember hearing once that the more the estimators, the lesser the learning rate. so lets try that. lets increase estimators but decrease learning rate at the same time

 ## Case 98 - lightgbm, learning rate decreased, estimators increased
 - lgb.LGBMClassifier(max_depth=10, n_estimators=200, learning_rate=0.1)
 - BaggingClassifier(estimator=model, n_estimators=50)